Faculty - Staff

 Assistant Professor of Clinical Animal Behavior, Chief of Service

 Dr. Bain is board-certified in veterinary behavior and is the Chief of Service of the Clinical Animal Behavior Service.
 She received her DVM from the University of Illinois in 1994.
 She then worked in a small animal exclusive veterinary practice in the Chicago suburbs for 1 1/2 years, as well as a mixed animal veterinary practice in rural Wisconsin for 2 1/2 years.
 After that she entered into the Clinical Veterinary Behavior Residency Program at the University of California - Davis in 1998, and became board-certified in 2001.
 In 2007 she received a Master's degree in advanced clinical research from the University of California, School of Medicine.
+She became board certified by the American College of Animal Welfare in 2014.
 She is a past-president of the American College of Veterinary Behaviorists and the American Veterinary Society of Animal Behavior.
 Her responsibilities include student and resident education, clinical case management, and research.
 Her areas of research focus have been clinical domestic animal behavior problems and human-animal bond issues, including research on dog-parks and the effects of different training methods on the behavior of dogs.
 When not working, she enjoys spending time with her husband, son and 4-legged family members.

 Liz Stelow, DVM